Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-In the year 2014 starts the ITS AIM (Application Platform for Intelligent Mobility) in Braunschweig, Germany.
+In 2014, the ITS AIM (Application Platform for Intelligent Mobility) started in Braunschweig, Germany.
 The ITS infrastructure is designed as a long-term platform for research projects in the area of autonomous and connected driving in an urban environment.
-The test bed has a length of 7 km and is equipped with RSU for V2X communication across 35 intersections with traffic lights.
+The test bed has a length of 7 km and is equipped with RSUs for V2X communication across 35 intersections with traffic lights.
 The ITS enables information sharing between traffic lights, vehicles as well as other infrastructure.
-For perception, the several RSU are connected with radar, camera, stereo-camera and Lidars respectively Laser scanners.
+For perception, the several RSUs are connected with radar, camera, stereo-camera, and lidars or laser scanners.
 The goal of the overall system is the delivery of digital twins with corresponding video scenes under real-time conditions \cite{LemmerK..2019,KnakeLanghorst.2016,.29112021,T.Frankiewicz.2013c, Frankiewicz.2011}.

 The project Testfeld Niedersachsen (Englisch: Lower Saxony test bed) in Germany is an extension of the mentioned AIM test bed in Braunschweig.
-The test bed runs on a total length of 280 km of freeways and connects the cities Hannover, Hildesheim, Braunschweig and Wolfsburg.
-On a 7.5 km long section, the ITS has 71 measuring stations for high-precision recording of the traffic situations.
-The test bed is equipped with stereo cameras, 3 RSU which provides V2X communication as well as a backend server.
-The ITS aims to offer an open research platform which delivers ground truth data for autonomous and connected driving.
-The overall goals are reduction of accidents, improvement of perception and optimization of the traffic flow.
+The test bed runs over a total length of 280 km of freeways and connects the cities Hannover, Hildesheim, Braunschweig, and Wolfsburg.
+On a 7.5 km long section, the ITS has 71 measuring stations for high-precision recording of traffic situations.
+The test bed is equipped with stereo cameras and 3 RSUs which provides V2X communication as well as a backend server.
+The ITS aims to offer an open research platform that delivers ground truth data for autonomous and connected driving.
+The overall goals are reduction of accidents, improvement of perception, and optimization of the traffic flow.
 The researchers have realized the value-added services' maintenance vehicle warning, in-vehicle signage as well as lane management \cite{DLRVerkehr.05032021,Koster.2018,.2020,CROADSGermany.12112021}.